MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-hadoop.md

 ## Overview

-This guide is an introduction to using the ScaleR functions in a **RevoScaleR** package in a Hadoop distributed computing environment.
-ScaleR functions offer scalable and extremely high-performance data management, analysis, and visualization.
+This guide is an introduction to using the RevoScaleR functions in a **RevoScaleR** package in a Hadoop distributed computing environment.
+RevoScaleR functions offer scalable and extremely high-performance data management, analysis, and visualization.
 Hadoop provides a distributed file system and a MapReduce framework for distributed computation.
 This guide focuses on using ScaleR’s big data capabilities with MapReduce.

 While this guide is not a Hadoop tutorial, no prior experience in Hadoop is required to complete the tutorial.
 If you can connect to your Hadoop cluster, this guide walks you through the rest.